Millions of Americans have ongoing back pain. It’s the leading cause of disability in people younger than 45, and many things can cause it.

 - Fibromyalgia, a condition that causes widespread muscle pain

 Depending on the cause of your pain, your treatment could include lifestyle changes, medication, or possibly surgery.
 Talk with your doctor if your back isn’t feeling right.
-He can help you discover what’s causing the hurt and can help you feel better.
+They can help you discover what’s causing the hurt and can help you feel better.